-- A public-use data set of pre-calculated cancer incidence rates on CDC WONDER. - Fact sheets on the states' cancer burden intended for lay audiences. - A data set for selected U.S. counties showing incidence rates and counts for major cancer sites.
-An example is available on State Cancer Profiles. - A restricted-access dataset available to researchers through the National Center for Health Statistics Research Data Center.
+- A web-based data visualization website of USCS data, the official federal cancer statistics. - Public use databases for researchers to analyze more than 24 million cases of de-identified data reported by NPCR- and SEER-funded sites. - A public-use data set of pre-calculated cancer incidence rates on CDC WONDER. - Fact sheets on the states' cancer burden intended for lay audiences. - A website designed to help guide and prioritize cancer control activities at the state and county level at State Cancer Profiles. - A restricted-access dataset available to researchers through the National Center for Health Statistics Research

+Data Center.